jmetev1/practice/html5/README.md

 	> HINT: Don't spend time implementing a currency parser / formatter.
 Utilize one of the many npm packages or sample code out there to do that.

-2. Update the table to pull data from a JSON API.
-Make an AJAX `GET` request to `/items` which will return a JSON array of items with a `item` & `price` fields.
-Make sure to keep the price formatted as US Currency.
+2. Update the table to pull data from a JSON API on page load.
+Make an AJAX `GET` request to `/items` which will return a JSON array of items with `item` & `price` fields.
+Make sure to keep the price formatted as US Currency in the widgets table.
 The data returned from the API will look something like this:

 	```json
 	[{